 You are here

 Starting off as a physicist, Axel studied physics and math in Muenster, Germany.
 In 2000, he got a Ph.D. position for high energy physics in Nijmegen, The Netherlands.
-They sent him to Fermilab at Chicago, where he worked with the D0 experiment - which also meant writing software from PCI drivers to data analysis code.
-During that time he got involved with ROOT, slowly converting from a user to a developer.
+They sent him to Fermilab at Chicago, where he worked with the DØ experiment - which also meant writing software from PCI drivers to data analysis code.
+During that time he got involved with ROOT, converting from a user to a developer.
 He contributed to whatever he needed, e.g. the statistics part, the documentation engine, and porting it to cygwin.
 After a position with the Fermilab Computing Division in 2005 he ended up at CERN in the ROOT development team.
+Axel is leading the ROOT project since 2017.

 Danilo is an experimental HEP physicist.
 As a member of the CMS collaboration, he graduated in 2007 but already during his studies he worked for the CERN IT department.
 He obtained his PhD at the Karlsruhe Institute of Technology in 2010 to then immediately join CERN as responsible of many software operations of the CMS experiment.
 The high performance and parallel software expert of the SFT group, he joined the ROOT team in 2013.
 His main responsibility is the I/O subsystem but he is actively involved in the development and support of reflection and mathematical libraries.

 Enric Tejedor received his Ph.D. from the Technical University of Catalonia (UPC, Spain) in 2013.
-He conducted his doctorate research as a member of the Grid Computing and Clusters group of the Barcelona Supercomputing Center, where he participated in several EU research projects.
+He conducted his doctorate research as a member of the Grid Computing and Clusters group of the Barcelona Supercomputing Center, where his researched focused on parallel programming models for distributed infrastructures and where he participated in several EU research projects.
 As part of his Ph.D., he also carried out two internships at the IBM T.J.
 Watson Research Center (NY, USA).
-In 2015 he joined the CERN PH-SFT group as a senior fellow.
-He is currently working on ROOT parallelization and ROOT as a Service (ROOTaaS).
+In 2015 he joined the CERN EP-SFT group as a senior fellow and later became a staff member.
+He is currently working on ROOT parallelization, the ROOT Python bindings and the SWAN service.
+He is also one of the administrators of the Google Summer of Code student program (GSoC) at CERN-HEP Software Foundation.

 Lorenzo started working in 1989 as an experimental physicist for the ALEPH experiment working for data analysis and software event reconstruction.
 He graduated in Pisa in 1990 and he received his Ph.D. in particle physics in 1994 at the University of Florence.
 Afterwards, since 1997, he was working for data analysis of the CDF experiments and online software for the ATLAS experiment.
 In 2002 he joined the physics application software group of CERN, and since 2005 he joined the ROOT team with the responsibility of the Math work package, which provides development and support for the ROOT mathematical and statistical libraries.